wgtndan/OpenDataPortal/README.md

 This is the directory where the Qlik Certificates can be accessed by the user account executing the node applications.
 > C:\\OpenDataPortal\\certificates
 ### Profile.UserDirectory
-The name of the User Directory to be utilised by the account that will be used to build visualisations
+The name of the User Directory to be utilised by the account that will be used to build visualisations.
+This directory doesn't need to exist in your identity provider Qlik will create an identity record for whatever you specify based upon the trusted access created with the certificates.
 > NotARealDirectory
 ### Profile.UserId
-The name of the User to be utilised by the account that will be used to build visualisations
+The name of the User to be utilised by the account that will be used to build visualisations.
+This UserID doesn't need to exist in your identity provider Qlik will create an identity record for whatever you specify based upon the trusted access created with the certificates.
 > OpenDataPortalUser
 ### Profile.Attributes
 Any User Attributed to be utiilised by the account that will be used to build visualisations